SamarthKumar3/Standard-Chartered/README.md

-# Online Video KYC System
+# VeriFyn Video KYC System

 An intuitive and self-sufficient online video KYC (Know Your Customer) system that captures user details through a conversational interface.